hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 ### Component Interaction

-The PTFE application is connect to the Postgres database via the Postgres URL.
+The PTFE application is connect to the PostgreSQL database via the PostgreSQL URL.

 The PTFE application is connected to object storage via the API endpoint for the defined storage location and all object storage requests are routed to the highly